greencardamom/Arcstat/README.md

         ./setup.sh
         read SETUP for further instructions like setting up email

+* Other software: tcsh (sudo apt-get install tcsh)

 * Clone arcstat to ~/arcstatData on argos

         cd ~
         git clone 'https://github.com/greencardamom/Arcstat' arcstatData

-* In VirtualBox (VB) create a shared directory for quepasa and luego, where /media/sf_arcstatData maps to /home/user/arcstatData on argos
-** For each quepasa and luego in VirtualBox:
+* In VirtualBox (VB) create a shared directory for quepasa and luego, where /media/sf_arcstatData maps to /home/user/arcstatData on argos ie. for each quepasa and luego in VirtualBox:

         Settings->Edit->Shared Folders
           Folder path: /home/user/arcstatData